Buying process

 Six weeks is a normal period of time from Reservation contract to completion at the Notary.
 However, the process can be made quicker or slower to suit the needs of each party and is open to negotiation.

-There are of course, costs associated with the purchase of property in Spain.
-As a rule of thumb, 10% over the purchase price will cover these:
+There are of course, costs associated with the purchase of property in Andalucia, Spain.
+These can vary between 8% and 12% depending on the type of property and its price:

 Should you require further information on available financing or the requirements in Spain for obtaining a mortgage, please don’t hesitate to contact Garratt Homes.

 When transferring funds to Spain, it is advisable to use the services of a Foreign Exchange broker.
 They will considerably reduce the cost of transferring funds by obtaining a far better exchange rate than those on offer by the high street banks.
-Garratt Homes recommends the currency broker HIFX.
+Please contact Garratt Homes for further details on recommended the currency brokers.